-CityKidz is a medium-sized charity, with donations and special events revenues of $1.6m in F2015.
-Its administrative costs are 10% of revenues and its fundraising costs are 11% of donations.
-For every $1 donated to the charity, 80 cents is put towards its programs, falling within Ci’s reasonable range.
-The charity’s funding reserves of $704k results in a program cost coverage ratio of 60%.
-This means that it can cover 7 months of its annual programs using its existing reserves.
+CityKidz is a medium-sized charity, with donations and special events revenues of $1.7m in F2016.
+Its administrative costs are 6% of revenues and its fundraising costs are 12% of donations.
+For every dollar donated to the charity, 83 cents is put towards its programs, falling within Ci’s reasonable range.
+The charity’s funding reserves of $703k results in a program cost coverage ratio of 50%.
+This means that it can cover 6 months of its programs using its existing reserves.

 This charity report is an update that is being reviewed by CityKidz.
 Changes and edits may be forthcoming.

 Updated on July 7, 2016 by Josh Lam.